adafruit/Adafruit_TinyUSB_Arduino/README.md

 - [earlephilhower/arduino-pico](https://github.com/earlephilhower/arduino-pico)
 - [espressif/arduino-esp32](https://github.com/espressif/arduino-esp32)

-  ESP32 port relies on Espressif's [esp32-hal-tinyusb.c](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-tinyusb.c) for building usb descriptors which requires all descriptors must be specified in usb objects declaration i.e constructors.
+Note: For ESP32 port, verion before v3.0 requires all descriptors must be specified in usb objects declaration i.e constructors.
 Therefore all descriptor-related fields must be part of object declaration and descriptor-related API have no effect afterwards for this port.
+This limitation is not the case for version from v3.0

 ### Cores without built-in support